yauhen87/rsschool-2019Q1-cv/cv.md

 yauhen.vasilyeu@gmail.com
 D.O.B.
 06.08.1987

+PROFESSIONAL HONORS

+•	Diplomas, participation in international and national conferences and competitions

+PUBLICATIONS

+•	Publications and presentations on energy of wind, hydrogen power, high- voltage lines protection from birds, peat fires in the contaminated territories, the use of peaceful nuclear energy, the life cycle of process control systems.

 SUMMARY OF SKILLS

 • Automation • Lifecycle management • Systems engineering • Cross-cultural sensitivity • Public speaking skills • Active sales experience (several times best sales specialist at the «Adidas» store)